Manchester City 1-1 Liverpool

 When Milner scores, Liverpool don't lose - stats

-- Manchester City have gone seven consecutive games without defeat in the Premier League (W4 D3 L0); their longest streak in the competition under Pep Guardiola.
+- City have gone seven consecutive games without defeat in the Premier League (W4 D3 L0), their longest streak in the competition under Guardiola.

-- James Milner has scored seven penalties in the league this season; only Steven Gerrard (10 in 2013-14) has scored more for Liverpool in a Premier League campaign.
+- Milner has scored seven penalties in the league this season - only Steven Gerrard (10 in 2013-14) has scored more for Liverpool in a Premier League campaign.

-- James Milner now holds the record for the most Premier League games scored in without losing (47 Games: W37 D10 L0).
+- Milner now holds the record for the most Premier League games scored in without losing (47 games: W37 D10 L0).

-- Sergio Aguero has netted in each of his five Premier League home games against Liverpool (five goals) for Man City.

-- Only Gylfi Sigurdsson (11) has made more assists than Kevin de Bruyne (10) in the Premier League this season.
+- Only Gylfi Sigurdsson (11) has made more assists than De Bruyne (10) in the Premier League this season.
 The Belgian has assisted Aguero more times than any other player this term (3).

-- Manchester City have failed to keep a clean sheet in each of their last 13 games in all competitions against Liverpool, shipping 24 in the process (W2 D5 L6).
+- City have failed to keep a clean sheet in each of their past 13 games in all competitions against Liverpool, shipping 24 in the process (W2 D5 L6).

 Line-ups